Quillinan/OpenWeatherElectron/README.md

-# electron-app
+# Open Weather Electron

-An Electron application with React and TypeScript
+An Electron application of the original Open Weather app, now packaged with Vite, React, and TypeScript for cross-platform desktop usage.

 ## Recommended IDE Setup